God's Philosophers: Science in the Middle Ages

 Chapter eleven ("The Merton Calculators’") and twelve ("The Apogee of Medieval Science") reveal the advances in scientific thought that occurred at the universities of Oxford and Paris in the fourteenth century.
-Hannam points to Bradwardine’s "law of motion"; descriptions of falling objects in a vacuum; and the mean speed theorem, as illustrated by William Heytesbury.
-Hannam also describes Buridan and Oresme’s discussion of the earth’s possible axial rotation, and Albert of Saxony’s description of the trajectory of a flying cannon ball.
-Regarding whether these speculations threatened the church, Hannam writes "almost all the practitioners were members of the clergy…mechanics and mathematics did not cause any concern."
+Hannam points to Bradwardine's "law of motion"; descriptions of falling objects in a vacuum; and the mean speed theorem, as illustrated by William Heytesbury.
+Hannam also describes Buridan and Oresme's discussion of the Earth's possible axial rotation, and Albert of Saxony's description of the trajectory of a flying cannon ball.
+Regarding whether these speculations threatened the Church, Hannam writes "almost all the practitioners were members of the clergy… mechanics and mathematics did not cause any concern."

 On the more delicate issue of the rejection of atomism which challenged the Catholic view of Holy Communion he said "certainly, this was a clear cut of theological orthodoxy curtailing philosophical enquiry.
 But this happened so rarely that we cannot maintain that the Church held back science in general."
 He continued: "the popular image of the medieval church as a monolithic institution opposing any sort of scientific speculation is clearly inaccurate.
 Natural philosophy had proven itself useful and worth supporting.
-It is hard to imagine how any philosophy at all would have taken place if the Church-sponsored universities had not provided a home for it."In chapter thirteen, Hannam explores the voyages of Christopher Columbus and how he did not believe the earth was flat, as some claim.
+It is hard to imagine how any philosophy at all would have taken place if the Church-sponsored universities had not provided a home for it."
+Hannam argues that the Church did not influence free research any more than private financiers do today: "The Church allowed natural philosophers a much wider dispensation than many corporate interests allow their researchers today."In chapter thirteen, Hannam explores the voyages of Christopher Columbus and how he did not believe the Earth was flat, as some claim.
+Based on the theories of Pierre D'Ailly (1350-1420), Columbus believed it was possible to reach the Far East by sailing west.
+The opposition he initially encountered from the Portuguese monarchy was due to the length of the voyage, which Columbus-D'Ailly had underestimated, and not to the fact that the earth was flat, rather than spherical.